How Much Gold Is in a Dental Crown? A Detailed Guide for Dentists in 2026 | Dental Gold Experts

 Base metal crownTrace or noneNi, Co, Cr2–5gMinimal

-*Value ranges based on 2026 approximate market conditions.
+*Value ranges based on current approximate market conditions.
 Actual payout depends on live spot prices and precise assay composition.
-Track current gold, palladium, and platinum prices at Kitco.
+Use the dental gold calculator for a quick estimate, or track current gold prices at Kitco.

-Blake Gold Buying Expert · 15+ Years in Precious Metals
+Blake Plummer Founder, Dental Gold Experts · 15+ Years in Precious Metals

-The question I get asked constantly is how much gold is in a dental crown — and the honest answer is that it depends almost entirely on what era the crown was made.
+The question I get asked constantly is about dental crown gold content — and the honest answer is that it depends almost entirely on what era the crown was made.
 Crowns fabricated before 1985 are overwhelmingly likely to be high-noble alloys with 60–88% gold.
 Crowns made between 1985 and 2005 often shifted toward palladium-heavy noble alloys to reduce cost as gold prices rose.
 Crowns made after 2005 might be anything from base metal to porcelain with no metal at all.
-The era of fabrication gives you a useful starting guess, but the assay gives you the real number — and the real number is the only one that matters when you're figuring out what to do with it.
+The era of fabrication gives you a useful starting guess, but the assay gives you the real number — and that's the only one that matters.

 How Much Gold Is in a Dental Crown: Why Color Is Not a Reliable Guide

-One of the most persistent misconceptions about how much gold is in a dental crown is the assumption that yellow equals gold and white equals no gold.
+One of the most persistent misconceptions about crown alloy composition is the assumption that yellow equals gold and white equals no gold.
 This is wrong in both directions — and acting on this assumption costs dentists and patients real money every day.

-The gold content in a dental crown cannot be determined visually.
+The precious metal content of a dental crown cannot be determined visually.
 It cannot be determined by an acid test.
-It cannot be reliably determined by a handheld XRF device that isn't calibrated for dental alloys.
-The only reliable method is a full melt-and-assay, aligned with the standards maintained by the London Bullion Market Association (LBMA) and measurement precision standards from the National Institute of Standards and Technology (NIST).
+It cannot be reliably determined by a handheld XRF device not calibrated for dental alloys.
+The only reliable method is a professional melt-and-assay — the same technique used throughout the precious metals industry to establish accurate, verifiable metal composition.
+Learn more about how the dental gold assay process works and what to expect from a written report.

 How Much Gold Is in a Dental Crown: How Weight Affects Your Payout

-Understanding how much gold is in a dental crown isn't just about percentage — it's about the interaction between percentage and weight.
+Understanding dental crown gold content isn't just about percentage — it's about the interaction between percentage and weight.
 A crown with 70% gold content that weighs only 2 grams is worth less in absolute terms than a crown with 50% gold content that weighs 5 grams.
 Both variables matter equally in the payout calculation.

 2g crown88%0.057 troy oz~$170High